dolphindb/grafana-datasource/README.md

 Q: How to set the automatic refresh interval of the dashboard?
 A:
 For the type of script, open Dashboard, and refresh the right side to the right side of the right corner to click the drop -down box to select the automatic refresh interval
 For stream data table types, the data is real-time, no settings are required.
+When no new data is updated, the connection will be closed; otherwise, the connection will be re-established.

 If you need to customize the refresh interval, you can open `dashboard settings > Time options > Auto refresh`, enter a custom interval